Imperium42/discord-rpc/README.md

 ## ⚠️ Does NOT work with il2cpp builds
 Follow this thread @ https://github.com/discordapp/discord-rpc/issues/243

+12/25/2018 EDIT: Seems like we figured it out!
+While source has IL2CPP implemented, you may have to wait a bit for release (release = link in section below).

+## ⚠️ 12/25/2018: This repo is DEPRECATED!
+This repo was great for getting started back when there were no "release" builds from `discord-rpc`, where building from source would involve Python, pip, make, and a bunch of other weird things that you don't usually use on Windows.

+However, now, it's pretty streamlined.
+Also, the new versions provide Discord info at OnReady(), so update your privacy policies and you literally have a pre-linked Discord account!
+Neat!

+Here's a lazy link to their "Releases" section!
+They recently added IL2CPP support, but it MAY not be @ Release yet: You probably still have to build from source (or WAIT - it'll be there soon): https://github.com/discordapp/discord-rpc/releases

 ## About This Fork (TL;DR)

 * It works **out of the box** in a standard Unity hierarchy, compiled as: